arkiruthis/armv2_3D/README.md

 ### Prerequisites
 - RPCEmu or Arculator (NOTE - Arculator needs UniBoot for Acorn make tools to be located)
 - Acorn C++ (available in [RPCEmu Easy-Start bundle](https://www.marutan.net/rpcemu/index.php))
+- WINDOWS USERS - You MUST check out the repo files as LF, not CRLF (Windows default) line endings.
+Otherwise you will get errors when using the Makefile in RISCOS due to the extra characters.
+Look into Git's autocrlf documentation for more info about this.

 ### QuickStart
 1. Checkout the repo and copy the `Project` folder into your `hostfs` folder for your emulator.